Air India plane crashes in Ahmedabad; Boeing 787-8 with 242 people on board slams into buildings

 The National Transportation Safety Board said it would "be leading a team of U.S. investigators traveling to India to assist the Aircraft Accident Investigation Bureau with its investigation into the crash."

-The Federal Aviation Administration said that "when an international incident occurs, that government leads the investigation.
-In the event assistance is requested, the NTSB is the official U.S. representative and the FAA provides technical support.
-We stand ready to launch a team immediately in coordination with the NTSB."
+The U.S. Federal Aviation Administration said India's government would lead the investigation, but added that it was "ready to launch a team immediately in coordination with the NTSB" if required.

 Unverified video shared online by Indian network NDTV purportedly shows the passenger jet flying low over buildings before disappearing behind them.
 There is then a large explosion.
-In the unverified video, no fire or explosion can be seen on the aircraft before it disappears.
-Local media reported the plane had crashed into a building housing medical students.
+No fire or explosion can be seen on the aircraft before it disappears.

+Part of the plane hit the dining area of B.J.
+Medical College and killed at least five medical students, Divyansh Singh, vice president of the Federation of All India Medical Association, told the AP.
+He said nearly 50 people who had been in the building were injured.

+"Some of the injured are critical.
+We are in close contact with our peers in the hospital who are on a lookout for more people feared buried in the debris," he said.

 "At this point, it's very, very, very early, we don't know a whole lot," Aviation consultant John M. Cox told the AP.
 "But the 787 has very extensive flight data monitoring — the parameters on the flight data recorder are in the thousands — so once we get that recorder, they'll be able to know pretty quickly what happened."